-Are you making as many sales as you want to?
-Bringing in all the revenue you deserve?
-Building enough customer relationships to ensure the long-term success of your company?
+Are you making the sales you want?
+Bringing in the revenue you deserve?
+Building enough customer relationships to ensure long-term success?

-But if you think your sales team can do more, welcome.
-This is the ultimate guide to sales cycles (also known as sales life cycles).
+But if you think your sales team can do more, this is the ultimate guide to sales cycles (aka sales life cycles.)

-The sales cycle, in a way, is the heart of your company.
-It's how you turn people who have never heard of you into customers.
-That's how you generate revenue, hire more salespeople, build your empire, and retire to your own private island.
+In a way, the sales cycle is the heart of your company.
+It's how you turn strangers into customers.
+It's how you generate revenue, hire more salespeople, build your empire, and retire to your own private island (ideally).

-We're going to cover everything you need to know about sales cycles, from what they are to how to document them to how to make them better.
-Here's what's in store:
+Here, we'll cover everything you need to know about sales cycles, from what they are to how to document them to how to make them better.

-The steps in your sales life cycle will differ from other companies' processes.
-Here are some of the stages you might include in your sales cycle:
+The steps in your sales life cycle will differ from other companies'.
+Here are some of the stages you might include:

 - Addressing objections